 Application - Please read all of the following information carefully

 Applications are now completely online through GIAC at www.utexas.edu/ogs/admissions/howtous.html and must be completed and submitted by DECEMBER 1.
 All paper applications and materials (including recommendation letters) sent to GIAC or the Sociology Department will be unread and disposed of.
 Mailed, faxed, emailed, or hand-delivered applications and materials will not be considered.
-We strongly encourage applicants to submit and pay for their application early so as to allow time to upload their supplementary materials, and to allow their recommenders time to submit their letters, all by DECEMBER 1 (see below about the supplementary materials and letters).
+Applicants are strongly encouraged to submit and pay for their application early (at least 3 business days) so as to allow time to upload their supplementary materials, and to allow their recommenders time to submit their letters, all by DECEMBER 1 (see below about the supplementary materials and letters).
 Late and/or incomplete applications will not be considered.

-Within 1–2 business day(s) after you submit and pay for your application, you will receive an email message from GIAC acknowledging that your application has been received.
-Your UT EID and temporary password will be included in this correspondence, as well as a link to the Online Admissions Status Check page.
-From that site you will be given the opportunity to upload a PDF copy of your OFFICIAL transcript, as well as Writing Sample and CV - see below for more information.
-(If you are offered admission, you will be asked to mail an official paper transcript for the institutions attended prior to enrolling.)
+Within 1–2 business day(s) after submitting and paying for an application, applicants will receive an email message from GIAC acknowledging that the application has been received.
+The applicant's UT EID and temporary password will be included in this correspondence, as well as a link to the Online Admissions Status Check page.
+From that site applicants will be given the opportunity to upload a PDF copy of their OFFICIAL transcript, as well as Writing Sample and CV - see below for more information.
+(If applicants are offered admission, they will be asked to mail an official paper transcript for the institutions attended prior to enrolling.)

 Application materials consist of:

 - Application form. www.utexas.edu/ogs/admissions/howtous.html.
-On the form, you must choose 1 of our 12 areas of specialization listed.
-(Note this can change after you are in the program.)
+On the form, applicants MUST choose 1 of the 10 areas of specialization listed.
+(Note this can change after they are in the program.)

 - Application fee (nonrefundable). $65 for US applicants, $90 for international applicants.
 Waiver information can be found here.

 - OFFICIAL transcripts for each senior college attended.
-To be submitted online on the Online Admissions Status Check page, after submitting and paying for your application.
-Note: each transcript can be uploaded only once, so please make sure you have the correct and full version of each transcript before uploading.
-Junior and community college transcripts are not necessary.
+To be submitted online on the Online Admissions Status Check page, after submitting and paying for the application.
+Note: each transcript can be uploaded ONLY ONCE, so please make sure the correct and full version of each transcript is being uploaded.
+Junior and community college transcripts are NOT necessary.